grafana/writers-toolkit/docs/sources/write/style-guide/write-for-developers/index.md

 However, developer-facing documentation tends to be more technical, and relies on certain important conventions.
 Because this type of documentation contains details about code, it's important to know how to structure, format, and identify common problems that might arise.

-When your readers are developers, you can assume that they are familiar with general programming concepts.
+When your readers are developers, you can assume that they're familiar with general programming concepts.
 There is no need to explain elementary ideas.
 Instead, introduce those concepts and features that are specific to Grafana Labs products.
 For example, instead of covering the fundamentals of UI design _in general_, explain how Grafana Labs software or APIs _interpret_ those principles.

 ## Code comments